 On 31 January 2022, we published a revised strategy for the procurement of the audit services contracts for the second appointing period.
-This revision version contained a small number of changes to reflect the recent change to the appointing person regulations and the finalisation of our procurement approach in areas such as the lotting structure and bidding rules.
-The original version of the procurement strategy was approved by the PSAA Board on 15 September 2021 and published on 22 September 2021.
+This revised version contained a small number of amendments.
+These reflected the change to the appointing person regulations and the finalisation of our procurement approach in areas such as the lotting structure and bidding rules.
+The original version of the procurement strategy was approved by the PSAA Board on 15 September 2021 and was published on 22 September 2021.

-Our primary aim is to secure the delivery of an audit service of the required quality for every opted-in body at a realistic market price and to support the drive towards a long term competitive and more sustainable market for local public audit services.
+Our primary aim was to secure the delivery of an audit service of the required quality for every opted-in body at a realistic market price.
+We also wanted to support the drive towards a long term competitive and more sustainable market for local public audit services.

-The objectives of the procurement are to maximise value for local public bodies by:
+The objectives of the procurement were to maximise value for local public bodies by:

 - securing the delivery of independent audit services of the required quality;

 - awarding long term contracts to a sufficient number of firms to enable the deployment of an appropriately qualified auditing team to every participating body;